top of page

 Since 2015, immigration in Europe has exploded and has become an even more important political and practical issue to manage.
 The conflicts in the Middle East have forced hundreds of thousands of people to emigrate.
 Europe faces a new challenge: how can it welcome all immigrants and refugees and support immigration in a way that upholds human rights in all circumstances?

-The House of Europe International Songwriting Project aims to promote interaction between music students from different European countries and migrant musicians, to open borders and to bring a human and artistic perspective through music to the multicultural society.
+The House of Europe International Songwriting Project aims to promote interaction between music students from different European countries and migrant musicians, to open borders, and to bring a human and artistic perspective through music to the multicultural society.

 What is our cultural background?
 How can we work together artistically and personally?
 How are we doing in the "House of Europe?
 The innovative mobility curriculum based on these questions is prepared, planned and implemented in cooperation with the partner universities Metropolia University of Applied Sciences Helsinki, HKU Utrechts Conservatorium, Conservatorio di Musica "Luisa D'Annunzio" Pescara, Centro Superior Musica Creativa Madrid, Spain, University of Tartu - Viljandi Culture Academy.